 - Approach a potential supervisor to see if vacancies exist for research supervision.

 When applying, you need to include the following documents with your application:

-- The documents detailed above (academic transcripts, ECE, and proof of identity).
+- The documents detailed above (academic transcripts, translations, ECE, and proof of identity).

 - A detailed research proposal that shows you are familiar with current literature surrounding your topic.